White-Out

 careful not to gorge, sure our phone conversation

-was overheard, content suspiciously tailored to my need.
+was mined, content suspiciously tailored to my need.

 After heavy snow, undiscouraged, birds fly tip to tip.

-Agitated branches eventually throw off their white load,
+Agitated branches slowly throw off their white load,

 spring up, startling the ground below.